Samerhajj/Course-Summary/Lecture 3/Lecture 3.md

 >Intra-network routing, also known  as interior routing, refers to the routing of data packets within a single network.In this type of routing, routers use routing protocols to determine the best path for data packets to travel from one point to another within the same network.
 The **Goal of intra-network routing** is to optimize network performance and ensure reliable delivery of data packets.

 >Inter-network routing,also known as exterior routing. refers to the routing of data packets between different networks.This type of routing is used when data packets need to be sent from one network to another, such as from a local network to the internet.
-In inter-network routing, routers use routing protocols to determine the best path for data packets to travel between networks. **The goal of inter-network routing** is to optimize the flow of data packets between networks and ensure reliable delivery of data packets between different netowrks
+In inter-network routing, routers use routing protocols to determine the best path for data packets to travel between networks. **The goal of inter-network routing** is to optimize the flow of data packets between networks and ensure reliable delivery of data packets between different networks

 ##### Summarization
 >Intra-network routing focuses on optimizing the flow of data packets within a single network . while inter-network routing focuses on optimizing the flow of data packets between different networks.